Do you want to learn how to start a blog?

-Networking with other bloggers by linking to their site, or mentioning them by name, within a blog post, will put you on their radar.
+Networking with other bloggers by linking to their sites, or mentioning them by name within a blog post, will put you on their radar.

 When you do this, and I recommend you do, reach out to that blogger, and let them know you mentioned them in your article.

 In your email to them, state what you said about them, and if they feel it’s worthy, to please share it.

 Thank the influencer for their time and that you’ll continue to share information about their site/posts or them in your future articles.